Name mapping templates help you map windows and controls faster.

 When mapping windows and controls, TestComplete selects identification properties for them automatically.
 It detects object types and uses properties that will identify these objects in the best way.

 It’s possible, however, that this choice is not ideal.
 In this case, you can specify recognition properties manually.
 This might be a tedious task, especially, if your application has lots of such controls.
 And, this is where name mapping templates come into play and help you automate and streamline the mapping.

 A template is a custom mapping rule.
 It has two sets of properties that work in the following way:

 If… group, you can use either strings or regular expressions.

-Note: Name Mapping templates cannot use XPath expressions or CSS selectors.
-In addition, you cannot create Name Mapping templates for web objects while mapping web objects by using XPath expressions and CSS selectors is enabled.
+Note: Name Mapping templates cannot use selectors.
+Creating templates for web objects is not available when mapping by using XPath expressions and CSS selectors is enabled.
 Similarly, creating templates for mobile objects in an application running in device clouds is not available either.